 TypeScript Support

-Qingkuai warmly embraces TypeScript.
-The framework itself is written in TypeScript and fully considers type system compatibility at the design level.
-Whether it's component attributes, directives, lifecycle functions, or global APIs, Qingkuai provides comprehensive type hints and inference capabilities to help developers achieve better auto-completion, error detection, and development experience.
-For projects pursuing type safety and maintainability, TypeScript and Qingkuai make an ideal pair.
+Qingkuai provides full TypeScript support.
+The framework itself is written in TypeScript, and compatibility with the type system is fully considered in its design.
+Whether you are working with component attributes, directives, lifecycle hooks, or global APIs, Qingkuai provides solid type hints and inference so that you get better auto-completion, error checking, and an overall better development experience.
+For projects that value type safety and maintainability, TypeScript and Qingkuai are a strong combination.

 Component Attribute Types

-are reserved.
-Declaring these two types will mark the types for the component's reference attributes and other attributes:
+In component files, Refs and Props are reserved type names.
+Declaring these two types lets you specify types for component reference attributes and other attributes:

 interface Refs {